-Also to take great and scenic winter pictures during winter storm prepare your camera – charge the battery, think what lens you would like to use and what kind of protection you can use for the camera.
-In difficult weather conditions it is a good idea to use prime lens as zoom lens can pull in moisture into the camera.
+In difficult weather conditions, it is a good idea to use a prime lens as the zoom lens can pull moisture into the camera.
 If the winds are not that strong umbrella can help protect the camera from the snow.

-2. Dress accordingly and wear gloves that will allow you full control of the camera and have a good grip.
+2. Dress accordingly and wear gloves that will allow you complete control of the camera and have a good grip.

-3. During snowstorm use protective bag for the camera or use umbrella if winds permit.
+3. During snowstorms, use a protective bag for the camera or use an umbrella if the winds permit.

-4. Practice black and white photography during major snowfall.
+4. Practice black and white photography during a major snowfall.

-5. Use prime lens and think in advance about camera settings.
+5. Use a prime lens and think in advance about camera settings.

-6. Plan your route before walking in deep snow, exercise caution and common sense safety.
+6. Plan your route before walking in deep snow, and exercise caution and common sense safety.

 Major snowfall winter photo gallery